 Set against the emerald majesty of the Andes, full of cultural and political details, City on the Ledge witnesses the machinations of politicians, spies, diplomats, and lovers to pull off a revolution, or kill it before it can bloom.

-City on the Ledge is now available in book stores in Quito.
-Here's a list:
+City on the Ledge is now available in Quito at:

 PROLOGUE AND FIRST CHAPTER:

 Alvaro the shoeshine boy is running towards death.

 It is eight p.m. of an honest Thursday, and already colonial Quito has hunkered down for the night.
 The beggars have tumbled into their doorways to nibble bread cached beneath the folds of their ponchos still stinking from the rain.
 El Trole -- the trolley -- begins its night service that grants travelers one run an hour.
 The Indian traffic cops are hiking off home to see how their wives have eked the four hundred monthly dollars that the Force of Public Order pays its custodians.
 The streets go still as a painting, as an unvisited museum.